o3de/community/markdown/o3de-website/website-markdown/README.md

 # O3DE Blog Cheatsheet

-This is a guide to assit with common blog formatting and code uses.
+This is a manual that provides assistance with typical blog formatting and usage of code.

 ## Table Of Contents
   * [Templates and Examples](#templates-and-examples)